Prison Legal News:

 by Dorothy Rabinowitz.
 2003.
 Free Press, ISBN: 0-7432-2834-0

 Fears of possible al-Qaeda recruitment among prisoners in U.S. prisons have led officials to take a fresh look at prisoners with a view to their possible recruitment by al-Qaeda.
-Texas has taken the process to an extreme, closely monitoring the state's ll4 prisons for ...
+Texas has taken the process to an extreme, closely monitoring the state's ll4 prisons for signs of ...

 by Matthew T. Clarke